 Another strategy is to eat a little bit at a time, then give yourself twenty minutes before you eat more.
 If you do this, you may discover that you don’t need or want as much as you originally thought.

 Alcohol is a drug that lowers your mood and has a negative effect on the body.
 While you may feel good WHEN you are drinking, your body will experience the negative effects afterwards.
-Be mindful about what how much you drink because it ALL has an effect on your body, mind, and mood.
+Be mindful about what, and how much, you drink because it ALL has an effect on your body, mind, and mood.

 Living in the moment is a great way to discover the present joys in life.
 You can do this by practising mindfulness.